CO Lab Manual

 True!

 Although they are the fastest, they are the most expensive.
-Because of this the CPU has a limited number or registers, some of which are designed to specific functionality.
+Because of this, the CPU has a limited number of registers, some of which are designed for specific functionality.
 To review the memory hierarchy, see the Memory section.

 Multiple Choice